 Passive and active reviews aside, there are different types of reviews you can collect.
 You may (probably) fall under more than one category, so choose one or two review types most relevant to you.

 Google Seller Ratings and Reviews are collected for the company, and ask about your customer’s overall experience.
-You can read more about merchant reviews here.
+You can read more about seller reviews here.

 Product reviews are collected on a per-product basis.
 Once a customer gets the product, they’re asked to give feedback on it.
 Read more about product reviews here.